Alma Adams: Tenure

 Adams endorsed Hillary Clinton in the 2016 presidential election and pledged her support as a superdelegate.
 She did not attend the Inauguration of Donald Trump in 2017.

 Adams and Representatives A. Donald McEachin and Brian Fitzpatrick introduced the African American Burial Grounds Preservation Act in 2022, would have the National Park Service work with local governments to identify, survey, research, and preserve historic African American cemeteries and burial grounds.
 The legislation has bipartisan support in the House.

 Adams voted to provide Israel with support following the October 7 attacks.

 As of June, 2025, Adams has received an "A" rating from the National Organization for the Reform of Marijuana Laws (NORML) based on public statements and voting records.

+In 2025, Adams participated in The Price of Excellence, a short documentary produced by The Century Foundation with support from The Kresge Foundation and directed by JD Jones, examining the historical underfunding of HBCUs.
+Adams co-presented the film at the Congressional Black Caucus Foundation's Annual Legislative Conference in Washington, D.C. on September 25, 2025.